 NOSE WHEEL: Device that prevents an airplane from landing without bouncing.

-PHOTO: Is only to be taken from a brand new Model after its first flight.
+PHOTO: Only to be taken of a brand new Model AFTER it's first flight.

 QUESTION: Is actually an answer.